 And that’s the story of our growing family-team so far.

-Below, are our Fractional Team and Advisors that also provide the invaluable help, insights, experience, gruntwork and support I need to make this happen.
+Below, is our Advisor Team that also provide the invaluable help, insights, experience and support I need to make this happen.
 I appreciate their belief in what we’re doing and will spare you the further ramblings of my storytelling.

 I’ll let their titles and details tell their part of the story…